Charge density wave surface reconstruction in a van der Waals layered material: Results

-The proposed CDW reconstruction on the surface of 1T-TaS$_2$ exhibits two remarkable features.
+The proposed CDW reconstruction on the surface of 1T-TaS$_2$ has two notable characteristics.
 Firstly, it involves a CDW shift only in the second layer, while the other layers remain unaltered (Fig.~6a).
-Despite this, the surface electronic structure undergoes a drastic transformation from a Mott insulator to a band insulator.
-Secondly, the CDW shift occurs through a lateral translation of the SoD rather than a uniform atomic displacement (Fig.~6b).
-This process involves a collection of modest displacements of atoms around their undistorted lattice points, with a maximum lateral displacement of 0.4\AA, yet results in a 5.8~\AA\ shift in the SoD position.
-This collective atomic motion without addition or subtraction of atoms is a hallmark of CDW surface reconstruction and contrasts with the typical surface reconstructions observed on semiconductor surfaces, which involve adding or subtracting atoms to satisfy local charge states and minimize the number of broken bonds \cite{Zangwill1988}.
+Despite this localized change, the surface electronic structure undergoes a drastic transition from a Mott insulator to a band insulator.
+Secondly, the CDW shift takes place through the reconstruction of the existing SoD distortion, not via direct atomic displacement (Fig.~6b).
+This shift involves only modest atomic displacements around their undistorted lattice points, with a maximum lateral displacement of 0.4~\AA.
+Nevertheless, these atomic motions collectively result in a 5.8~\AA\ shift in the SoD position.
+This concerted atomic movement, without the addition or removal of atoms, highlights the uniqueness of the CDW surface reconstruction.
+It contrasts with conventional surface reconstructions observed in semiconductors and metal oxides, which typically necessitate adding or removing atoms to fulfill local charge states and minimize broken bond counts \cite{Zangwill1988}.